It's hot! Record July temperatures heating up world

 Japan and the Korean Peninsula

 Japan recorded its highest temperature ever Monday with a reading of 106 degrees in Kumagaya.
-More than 65 people have died during this heat wave, and more than 22,000 people have been taken to hospitals.
+More than 65 people have died in the heat wave, and more than 22,000 people have been taken to hospitals.

 Officials called the heat a natural disaster, and the Japanese Meteorological Agency predicts temperatures will continue at 95 degrees or higher into August.